 By the close of the child protective assessment process, the child protection worker will determine the family's eligibility and need for services.
-The eligibility for services is based on age of the child, the risk of abuse or reabuse, and the finding of child abuse assessment.
-DHS provides protective services to abused and neglected children and their families without regard to income when there is a founded child abuse report or with a court order.
-Community resources provide rehabilitative services for the prevention and treatment of child abuse to children and families.
+The eligibility for DHS services following a child abuse assessment is based on the risk of abuse or rebase and the finding of child abuse assessment.
+The eligibility for DHS services following a family assessment is based on the risk of abuse or reabuse only (since there is no finding).